WA9ONY/Kite-Altimeter/V7/README.md

 </p>

 Raspberry Pi 5 with the 5" touch display 2 connected to
-+ INIU USB 10ah battery bank.
++ INIU USB 10ah battery bank behind the Raspberry Pi 5.
-+ HiLetgo VK172 G-Mouse USB GPS/GLONASS USB GPS Receiver.
++ HiLetgo VK172 G-Mouse USB GPS/GLONASS USB GPS Receiver on the top of the sticks.
 + Pink 3 feeet USB A extension cable.

 # Kite Altimeter Base Station V7